Back

 5. Hire a CTO and turn them into cofounder

 Let’s say, you found a credible software developer with 15 years of experience on the stack that you need.
 Everything seems to be okay, but you still doubt whether the nominee can cope with the tech co-founder’s responsibilities or not.
 Because they never had such an experience before.
 You don’t need to endanger startup development.
 Just hire the candidate as a CTO and see the results of work in such a format.
-If you won’t manage to find a tech co-founder by that moment, you may offer your CTO the ‘all-in’ option.
+If you don’t manage to find a tech co-founder by that moment, you may offer your CTO the ‘all-in’ option.

 Examples and the fruits of such partnership